iiasa/ece-docs/scenario-databases.rst

 Legacy *Scenario Explorer* instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *Scenario Explorer* infrastructure developed by the Scenario Services and Scientific Software team from 2018 until 2024 uses the **ixmp** package (not **ixmp4**).
+You can use the **pyam** package to connect to a legacy *Scenario Explorer* instance developed by the Scenario Services and Scientific Software team from 2018 until 2024.

-You can use the **pyam** package to connect to a legacy *Scenario Explorer* instance and for example get a list of all scenarios in a database instance.
+For example, you can get a list of all scenarios in a database instance.
 You can also use :func:`pyam.read_iiasa()` to query scenario data from a legacy instance.

 .. code:: python